 Shortage of Fund: India’s present education expenditure is 3.3% of GDP, which is quite less than the world average of 4.4%.
 Our R&D expenditure has, in fact, declined from 0.8% of GDP in 2008–09 to 0.7% in 2017-18, less than other BRICS countries.
 By 2030, India will need 1500 additional universities to accommodate the 140 million strong college students.
 While the NEP 2020 targets doubling enrolment in higher education and increasing education expenditure to 6%, it is silent on the details.
 India ranked a lowly 97 out of 154 countries in the UNDP’s Global Knowledge Index 2021.
 This is, as we have seen from the above analysis, due to the fact that education has remained one of the last options for us – the government, the parents the academic stakeholders.

 As India envisions being among the top 3 countries by 2047, it will need to transform itself into a knowledge economy.
 The most important driver in this process will be education.
 For that, education has to be made accessible, affordable, experiential, and rewarding.
 Therefore, to realize this dream, the coming decades will demand all the stakeholders to make education the first priority, not the last.

-About this article Dilip Hazarika's thought-provoking article, 'The Supply Side Problem of Indian Education - The system can't truly deliver if teaching remains the last option for us,' has achieved the prestigious distinction of being among the 'Honourary Mentions' in a national-level article writing competition on the occasion of National Teacher's Day.
+Dilip Hazarika's thought-provoking article, 'The Supply Side Problem of Indian Education - The system can't truly deliver if teaching remains the last option for us,' has achieved the prestigious distinction of being among the 'Honourary Mentions' in a national-level article writing competition on the occasion of National Teacher's Day.
 In this compelling piece, Hazarika sheds light on the formidable challenges confronting the Indian education system, offering insights that demand our attention and action.